Bryan Harvey, College Station win big to open District 33 Little League Major Boys action

 On the mound, Harvey teammates Broden McAlexander and Canton Stennis combined to pitch the four-inning gem.

-McAlexander started the game and pitched 2 1/3 innings with five strikeouts and no hits on 35 pitches.
+McAlexander started and allowed no hits and struck out five on 35 pitches in 2 1/3 innings.
 He began the third inning with a strikeout then gave way to Stennis, who held United to one run on one hit over the final 1 2/3 innings.

-For United, Damian Lopez’s lone plate appearance was a big one as his leadoff walk in the fourth got the team's offense started.
-Ryan Garcia laid down a sacrifice bunt to push Lopez to second, and Tony Mack got the team’s first hit of the game to move Lopez to third.
+For United, Damian Lopez’s lone plate appearance was a big one as his leadoff walk in the fourth revved up the team's offense.
+Ryan Garcia laid down a sacrifice bunt to push Lopez to second, and Tony Mack recorded the team’s first hit to move Lopez to third.
 Mack then stole second base, allowing Lopez time to come home to a loud cheer from the United fans.

 People are also reading…